daniaghazal/azure-tags/README.md

 - **removetags.ps1** - this script removes all azure tags from resources and resource groups within a given Azure subscription
 - **applytags.ps1** - this script applies a specified set of tags from a CSV file to their associated resource groups, in addition to all resources within the resource group

+:warning: **Take caution while using these scripts.
+Be careful not to remove tags in a PROD subscription!**

 ## Steps:
 1. **Remove all tags in a given subscription**
 - Using Windows PowerShell, log into your specific Azure subscription by running